Atlanta Premises Liability Attorney

 Statute of Limitations for Premises Liability Lawsuits in Georgia

 This is known as the statute of limitations and it can prevent you from bringing your claim.
 However, even if you believe that your case has missed the deadline, feel free to contact us anyway.
 There may be an exception that applies.

 Even if you are not in danger of missing the deadline, there are benefits to pursuing your claim as soon as possible.
 This is because as time passes evidence becomes more difficult to track down and the memory of witnesses begins to fade.

 Contact Our Atlanta Premises Liability Attorneys Today

 Did you get hurt on someone else’s property in Fulton County?
-Call Hasner Law to learn about your legal rights.
+Call Hasner Law PC to learn about your legal rights.
 If you’re entitled to compensation, our skilled Atlanta premises liability lawyers will fight to maximize your recovery.
 Your first consultation is free, so call to get started today.